rcornwell/sims/SEL32/README.md

 Available Level One Diagnostic boot tape: diag.ini       command file to start diags. ./sel32 diag.ini diag.tap       bootable level one diagnostic tape w/auto testing.
 Set cpu type
                to 32/27, 32/67, 32/87, 32/97, V6 or V9.
-32/97 and V9 diags
-               halt at test 46,subtest 2 in the CN.MMM & VM.MMM diags.
-The
-               rest of the machines stop in the CN.COM console diagnostic.
+All cpu models now
+               run all diagnostics except cv.dxp which is used to run level 2 diagnostics.
+The diag stops at random places after a few characters are entered into the console.

                CV.CSL - Firmware control diag.
 Disabled in auto testing.
                CV.CP1 - CPU diag part 1 runs OK.